AC2005/STAT-4830-poker/final_slides.md

 ## **Results Overall**

+  - **Profit Rate:** Difficult to observe due to the randomness of poker.
+General upward trend
-- **Profit Rate:** Consistent improvement in win rates against older iterations of the models
+  - **Reward Rate:** Consistent improvement in rewards

-How do your results compare to baseline methods or the literature?

-- **Performance Metrics:**
-  - **Reward Rate:** Upward trend of rewards over time

 ---